Mardiniii/algorithms-training/interview-cake/fibonacci/README.md

-Write a method fib() that takes an integer nn and returns the nnth Fibonacci number.
+Write a method fib() that takes an integer n and returns the nnth Fibonacci number.

 Let's say our Fibonacci series is 0-indexed and starts with 0.
 So: